Panther 21: Acquittal

 On May 12, 1971, Judge Murtagh gave final instructions to the jurors.
 He told them that the flight of Michael Tabor and Dhoruba bin Wahad could be considered as evidence of consciousness of guilt.
 The jurors deliberated for only about 90 minutes before reaching their decision.
 They exonerated the Panther 13 on all 156 counts of conspiracy.
 When the verdicts were announced on May 13, the two defendants who fled were acquitted in absentia along with the others present in the courtroom.

-One month after the verdict, Afeni Shakur gave birth to a son named Lesane Parish Crooks.
+One month after the verdict, Afeni Shakur gave birth to a son named Parish Lesane Crooks.
 In 1972, he was renamed Tupac Amaru Shakur.
 Altogether, she spent two years in jail before being acquitted.

 Aftermath

 The surprising collapse of the prosecution's case prompted considerable post-trial discussion.
 For his 1974 book Perversions of Justice: The Prosecution and Acquittal of the Panther 21, Peter Zimroth conducted extensive interviews of 11 of the 12 jurors.
 He concluded that:

 the prosecutor lost the propaganda war he started.
 He wanted to convince the jurors, and beyond them the public, that the Black Panther Party was dangerous....
 He wanted the jurors to see the events charged in the indictment as part of a broader history of violence on the Left....
 Instead, by the end of the trial, the prosecutor had convinced most of the jurors not that the defendants were dangerous, but that the District Attorney and Judge were.